leveste/EternalBasher/readme.md

 **EternalPatchManifest Rust**

-Tool that patches the build-manifest.bin file for modding purposes, based SutandoTsukai and Visual Studio's script.
+Tool that patches the build-manifest.bin file for modding purposes, rewritten on Rust for Linux.

 **EternalPatcherCpp**